webtrees/webtrees.github.io/download/modules.md

 For support or to report issues, please contact the author of the module.
 To add your module to this list, please get in touch.

+## Modules for webtrees 2.1 and 2.2

-## Installing/removing modules in webtrees 2.0 - 2.2
+>#### Installing/removing modules in webtrees 2.0 - 2.2
+>

-To install a module in webtrees 2.0 or 2.2, copy it to the folder `modules_v4`.
+>To install a module in webtrees 2.0 or 2.2, copy it to the folder `modules_v4`.
-Themes are just special types of modules and are installed in the same folder.
+>Themes are just special types of modules and are installed in the same folder.
-To remove a module, just delete it.
+>To remove a module, just delete it.
-To temporarily disable a module, rename it from `modules_v4/xxx` to `modules_v4/xxx.disable`.
+>To temporarily disable a module, rename it from `modules_v4/xxx` to `modules_v4/xxx.disable`.

-## Installing/removing modules in webtrees 1.7

-In webtrees 1.7, themes and modules are different.
-Themes are installed by copying them to the folder `themes`.
-Modules are installed by copying them to the folder `modules_v3`.
-To remove a module or theme, just delete it.

-## Modules for webtrees 2.x

 <details>
 <summary>Administration</summary>